species

 Attempting to Prevent Your Exit from a Room

-Resource guarding, protective aggression/fear aggression, fear biter, territorial aggression, predatory aggression, play aggression, and barrier frustration are all forms of aggression your dog may express.
+Resource guarding, protective aggression/fear aggression, fear biting, territorial aggression, predatory aggression, play aggression, and barrier frustration are all forms of aggression your dog may express.
 Can you recognize the differences between dogs?
 Yet all of these traits can be observed in wolves.
 An example of predatory aggression, or prey drive, in domestic dogs is found in the Greyhound.
 This trait was originally heightened to help humans hunt small game.
 These dogs will run forever to chase something; sadly, humans abused this by creating dog racing.
 This is an example of how one trait was enhanced through selective breeding while others, such as resource guarding, were significantly decreased within the Greyhound.

 All behaviors in dogs can be traced back to and seen in wolves.
 Dogs evolved from wolves, so it is only fitting to watch and study wolves to better understand the blueprint of their domestic cousin, the dog.
+Wolves and dogs share 99.9% of their DNA, we look to wolves to see the original intent of behaviors so we have a better understanding of why your dog is exhibiting a behavior, by working backward we can address it in a safe and understanding way.
+All behaviors we see in modern-day domesticated dogs can be observed in wild wolved

 Types of Dog Aggression